usnistgov/fipy/examples/levelSet/electroChem/README.txt

 repository.
 This is an on-going process.
 Future additions will
 include:

-  - An example that increases the boundary layer depth to a realistic depth (50 micrometers).
-This has already been done it just needs to be added to the repository and documented.
   - An example that includes a secondary surfactant.
 Again this has already been done.
   - Create a Mayavi_ viewer class to enable plots like the ones above.